desihub/fiberassign/README.md

-are intended as templates.
+These are intended as templates.
 You can make your own variations.

+##From Ted Kisner:

 You can customize the build options by using one of the configurations in the platforms directory.
 This is done by